 It’s true that it never feels quite like fall in the Caribbean.
 Palm tree fronds don’t change color.
 Pina coladas are more the rage than pumpkin spice lattes.
 But that doesn’t mean we can’t enjoy the festivities.
 Especially if it means mixing in a little creativity and fun with our most favorite thing here at Sun Divers: diving with you all, of course!

-Introducing Sun Diver’s first Spooktacular Dive Trip and Underwater Costume Contest.
+Join Sun Diver’s 2nd Annual Spooktacular Dive Trip and Underwater Costume Contest.

 Yes, you read that right: UNDERWATER costume contest.